KateTorres/minitab/README.md

 # Minitab Examples from LinkedIn Learning

 This repository contains examples from a LinkedIn Learning Minitab course taught by Professor Richard Chua.
 The examples featured here are utilized in his Six Sigma Green and Black Belt courses.
-Seletcted examples were commented and exported in pdf format.
+Selected examples were commented and exported in pdf format.

 ## Course Link
 For more information and to access the course, visit the following link: